Froloket64/brainc/README.md

  - Fast (**TODO** bench :))
  - Supports all Brainfuck operations (including loops)
  - Supports keyboard I/O _that was hard_
- - Not recongnized symbols are comments
+ - Not recognized symbols are comments
  - Allows assembly preview of emitted code using the `-v` flag

 Future plans: